-FINAL YEAR (CS 3100)
+Final Year (CS 3100)

-(deemed equivalent to 24 units)
+(Deemed equivalent to twenty-four units)

-I Subject to certain restrictions in choice, students will be required to choose four courses from a list of courses which will be offered each year.
-Subject to approval by the Head of Department, a student may substitute an extended essay of approximately 12,000 words for one of these courses.
+Subject to certain restrictions in choice, students will be required to choose four from the following list of courses.
+Subject to approval by the Head of Department, a student may substitute an extended essay (CS 3026) of approximately 12,000 words for one of these courses.